-The American Bar Association first issued its Model Nonprofit Corporation Act in 1964; it was most recently revised in 1987.
-The act deals comprehensively with nonprofit corporations, including troublesome questions of governance and membership.
-This Act, on the other hand, does not treat these and other questions.
-Enactment of this Act would leave these matters to a jurisdiction's common law or its statutes on the subject.
-It should be noted, too, that many states have statutes on special kinds of unincorporated, nonprofit associations, such as churches, mutual benefit societies, social clubs, and veteran's organizations.
-Which of these acts should be repealed and which retained in whole or part may require careful consideration.
+The ABA Model Act deals comprehensively with nonprofit corporations, including troublesome questions of governance and membership.
+UUNAA, on the other hand, does not treat these and other questions.
+Enactment of UUNAA would leave these matters to a jurisdiction's common law or its statutes on the subject.

-This Act applies to all unincorporated, nonprofit associations.
+This Act applies to all unincorporated nonprofit associations.
 Nonprofit organizations are often classified as public benefit, mutual benefit, or religious.
-For purposes of this Act, it is unnecessary to treat differently these three categories of unincorporated, nonprofit associations.
-Unlike some state laws, it is not confined to the nonprofit organizations recognized as nonprofit under Section 501(c) (3), (4), and (6) of the Internal Revenue Code.
+For purposes of this Act, it is unnecessary to treat differently these three categories of unincorporated nonprofit associations.
+Unlike some state laws, it is not confined to the nonprofit organizations that are described in Section 501(c)(3), (4), and (6) of the Internal Revenue Code.
 There is no principled basis for excluding any nonprofit association.
-Therefore, the Act covers unincorporated philanthropic, educational, scientific, and literary clubs, unions, trade associations, political organizations, cooperatives, churches, hospitals, condominium associations, neighborhood associations, and all other unincorporated, nonprofit associations.
+Therefore, the Act covers unincorporated philanthropic, educational, scientific, and literary clubs, unions, trade associations, political organizations, cooperatives, churches, hospitals, condominium associations.
 Their members may be individuals, corporations, other legal entities, or a mix.

 The Act is designed to cover all of these associations to the extent possible.
 To the extent a jurisdiction decides to retain statutes dealing with specific kinds of nonprofit associations, this Act will supplement existing legislation.
-As is pointed out in the Comments, a state electing to adopt this Act will need to examine carefully its statutes to determine which its wants to repeal, which to amend, and which to retain.
+Many States have statutes on special kinds of unincorporated nonprofit associations, such as churches, mutual benefit societies, social clubs, and veteran's organizations.
+A State electing to adopt this Act will need to examine carefully its statutes to determine which it wants to repeal, which to amend, and which to retain.

-The basic approach of the Act is that an unincorporated, nonprofit association is a legal entity for the purposes that the Act addresses.
+The basic approach of UUNAA is that an unincorporated nonprofit association is a legal entity for the purposes that the Act addresses.
 It does not make these associations legal entities for all purposes.
-It is left to the courts of an adopting state to determine whether to use this Act by analogy to conclude that an association is a legal entity for some other purpose.
+It is left to the courts of an adopting State to determine whether to use this Act by analogy to conclude that an association is a legal entity for some other purpose.